onecompiler/docs/cpp.md

 # C++ Online Compiler

-OneCompiler's C++ online compiler is one of the robust, feature-rich online compilers for C++ language, running on the latest version C++ 17.
-Users can write, run and share the code online and can track all the code history.
+Write, Run & Share C++ code online using OneCompiler's C++ online compiler.
+It's one of the robust, feature-rich online compilers for C++ language, running on the latest version 17.
 Getting started with the OneCompiler's C++ compiler is simple and pretty fast.
 The editor shows sample boilerplate code where you can choose language as `C++`.
-OneCompiler also has reference programs, where you can look for the sample code and start learning.
+OneCompiler also has reference programs, where you can look for the sample code to get started with.

-## Taking inputs (stdin)
+# Taking inputs (stdin)
 OneCompiler's C++ online compiler supports stdin and users can give inputs to programs using the STDIN textbox under the I/O tab.
 Following is a sample program which takes name as input and print your name with hello.

 ```c